-A. Passing Scores on the Michigan Tests for Teacher Certification: For program completion, Elementary Education candidates must achieve a passing score on the Elementary Education exam of the Michigan Test for Teacher Certification (MTTC).
+- A. Passing Scores on the Michigan Tests for Teacher Certification: For program completion, Elementary Education candidates must achieve a passing score on the Elementary Education exam of the Michigan Test for Teacher Certification (MTTC).
 To add specialized endorsements to Michigan's elementary teacher's certificate, passing scores must also be achieved on the MTTC content area tests for the academic major and/or minors.
 Secondary candidates must achieve passing scores on the MTTC content area tests in both their academic major and minor areas.
-Candidates in the K-12 program must pass the MTTC for either music or art.
-School of Education policy states that passing scores on the basic certification-area MTTC tests are required for program completion, whether or not a candidate plans to request a Michigan certificate.
-It is therefore not possible to earn a BA Degree in Teacher Education from Concordia without passing MTTC scores.

-- B. Documentation of Achievement of Program Outcomes: At the completion of directed teaching, each candidate's cooperating teacher(s) and university supervisor(s) will prepare final written evaluations.
-This "Tier 3" assessment specifically notes success in demonstrating the School of Education's eleven program outcomes and provides the primary basis for determining the final grade for the directed teaching experience. - C. Training in First Aid and CPR: The State of Michigan requires that all candidates for a Michigan Teaching Certificate provide evidence of training in first aid and CPR.
-When submitting to the Coordinator of Licensure and Assessment, the request for a Michigan teaching certificate, a photocopy of a current certificate from Red Cross or American Heart Association must be submitted. - D. Professional Conference Attendance: Candidates must submit evidence of participation in at least one professional conference (regional, state or national) appropriate to their certification. - E. Completion of Surveys: Students are required to complete and submit all evaluations surveys at the end of their student teaching experience. - F. Portfolio: Each student who completes the education program will have completed an academic portfolio prior to graduation.
+Candidates in the K-12 program must pass the MTTC for their content area.
+School of Education policy states that passing scores on the professional readiness exam (or sufficient scores on the ACT or MME) MTTC test is required for program completion, whether or not a candidate plans to request a Michigan certificate.
+It is therefore not possible to earn a BA Degree in Teacher Education from Concordia without passing MTTC scores. - B. Documentation of Achievement of Program Outcomes: At the completion of student teaching, each candidate's cooperating teacher(s) and university supervisor(s) will prepare final written evaluations.
+These assessments specifically note success in demonstrating the School of Education's eleven program outcomes and provides the primary basis for determining the final grade for the student teaching experience. - C. Training in First Aid and CPR: The State of Michigan requires that all candidates for a Michigan Teaching Certificate provide evidence of training in first aid and CPR.
+A photocopy of a current certificate from Red Cross or American Heart Association must be submitted during EDU300. - D. Completion of Surveys: Students are required to complete and submit all evaluation surveys at the end of their student teaching experience. - E. Portfolio: Each student who completes the education program will have completed an academic portfolio prior to graduation.